 Because the bundled services rule was promulgated in the form of agency guidance issued by ED in the form of a DCL and is not codified by statute or regulation, the rule could be altered or removed without prior notice, public comment period or other administrative procedural requirements that accompany formal agency rulemaking.
 Similarly, a court could invalidate the rule in an action involving our company or our university partners, or in action that does not involve us at all.
-The revision, removal or invalidation of the bundled services rule by Congress, ED or a court could require us to change our business model.
+The revision, removal or invalidation of the bundled services rule by Congress, ED or a court could require us to change our business model in ways that could be detrimental to our business.